Please Wait a Moment

 Friday, January 29, 2021

-Participation of the Artist Mentors Tirzah Camacho (Laguna Pueblo) and Garrett Etsitty (Diné), professional artists and Fort Lewis College alumni, joined the students as mentors on this project and were funded for their time through the Preservation Series collaboration with Pendleton Woolen Mills.
-They met on Zoom to brainstorm ideas.
+Artist mentors Tirzah Camacho (Laguna Pueblo) and Garrett Etsitty (Diné), both professional artists and Fort Lewis College alumni, joined the project to guide students in thoughtfully connecting the Center’s collections with their personal identities.
+Their participation was supported through the Preservation Series collaboration with Pendleton Woolen Mills.
+Camacho also led a collaborative painting project in March using found canvases, driftwood, and black-and-white paint.

-"My peers are extraordinary in how they carved out time this semester to create art and share their intimate narratives with the community.
-We are spreading an endless line of knowledge about who we are, why we are here, and how we will remain here.
-The connections we made are incredibly valuable, and some of us have plans for more projects together.
-I am grateful to the Center's team for giving us this opportunity." - Elise Boulanger
+“My peers were extraordinary in how they carved out time during the semester to create art and share their intimate narratives with the community.
+We spread an endless line of knowledge about who we are, why we are here, and how we will remain here.
+The connections we made were incredibly valuable, and some of us planned additional projects together.
+I am grateful to the Center’s team for giving us this opportunity.”

-"I carefully chose collections items to express and represent different aspects of my heritage.
-Within the pieces, I saw the story of my family and ancestors.
+“I carefully chose collection objects to express and represent different aspects of my heritage.
+Within these pieces, I saw the story of my family and ancestors.
 I sought to explore the connections between those who came before me and those alive today.
 The Diné are a matriarchal society; we are the lifeblood of our cultural survival.
-In this piece, I am showcasing and honoring the matriarchs of my family: my grandmother, my mother, my sisters, and our connection to the past, present, and future." - Emily McWilliams
+In this piece, I showcased and honored the matriarchs of my family—my grandmother, my mother, and my sisters—and our connection to the past, present, and future.”

-"When going through the photography collections, I was struck most by the power historical photos have to tell stories and provide important representation.
-Photographers like Eddie Ellison captured sheer moments of light in otherwise changing landscapes, inspiring me to use bleach.
+“When exploring the photography collections, I was most struck by the power historical photographs have to tell stories and provide important representation.
+Photographers like Eddie Ellison captured fleeting moments of light in otherwise changing landscapes, inspiring me to use bleach.
 Bleach is immediate and unforgiving on fabric, much like film when exposed to light.
-I wanted my work to acknowledge the power of representation in my chosen photo in the same way photography has the power to preserve and honor the past." - AJ Lopez
+I wanted my work to acknowledge the power of representation in my chosen photograph, just as photography has the ability to preserve and honor the past.”

-"This project has helped me a lot during COVID.
-It's gotten me in touch with so many new like-minded people in-person and virtually.
-It's been an incredible experience looking at the archives and research while still having my creative freedom.
-The collaborative project was the best thing I could've done for my mental health.
-Getting to paint freely and bounce off others' ideas was amazing and was the first collaborative thing I've done since the pandemic started!" - Danni Crombie
+“This project helped me immensely during the COVID-19 pandemic.
+It connected me with many new like-minded people, both in person and virtually.
+It was an incredible experience to explore the archives and conduct research while still maintaining my creative freedom.
+The collaborative project was one of the best things I could have done for my mental health.
+Getting to paint freely and build upon others’ ideas was amazing and marked my first collaborative experience since the pandemic began.”

 Video by Nathan Van Arsdale, Senior Videographer and Photographer for Ballantine Communications, Inc. This video was created with the generous support of Richard Ballantine.